Whales and Warm Welcomes on the ECT : Chance Bay to Bear Cove

 Fermeuse Newfoundland off East Coast Trail.

-Along the connector we came to another nice resting spot with a picnic table, information plaque, and great view of the area, and we stopped to take a short break.
+Along the connector, we came to another nice resting spot with a picnic table, an information plaque, and a great view of the area, and we stopped to take a short break.

 Fermeuse Great Trail Newfoundland Canada.

-From there we followed markers for a while, until we emerged into a beautiful grassy field that covered in crisscrossing ATV trails and tracks.
+From there we followed markers for a while until we emerged into a beautiful grassy field that was covered in crisscrossing ATV trails and tracks.
 Unsure where to go, we decided to head down to the coast, thinking we might see the remains of a sunken ship the ECT map mentioned.
-We came to a lovely looking beach, but had clearly lost the trail.
-Getting a bit tired of wandering in circles, we headed back up to the field, and decided to ask for directions to the Bear Cove Trail at the cabin at the opposite side of the field.
+We came to a lovely-looking beach but had clearly lost the trail.
+Getting a bit tired of wandering in circles, we headed back up to the field and decided to ask for directions to the Bear Cove Trail at the cabin on the opposite side of the field.

 As we neared Bear Cove Lighthouse, we spotted several other tents pitched along the trail.
 Shortly afterwards we found a sheltered spot near the Lighthouse on which to pitch our tent and set up for the night.
-We walked down to the Lighthouse, which seems to be under construction, and took a look at the Lighthouse keepers residence.
-It doesn't seem to be occupied anymore, and is in need of repairs, but it had a quiet beauty to it.
+We walked down to the Lighthouse, which seems to be under construction, and took a look at the Lighthouse keeper's residence.
+It doesn't seem to be occupied anymore and needs repairs, but it has a quiet beauty to it.
 Down in the cove below we watched a flock of gulls playing in the wind, a seal fishing, and the waves crashing into the shore.

 See you on the trail!